Magzzie/MechaCar_Statistical_Analysis/README.md

 - Using R, we created a summary statistics table to show:
 	- The suspension coil’s PSI continuous variable across all manufacturing lots.
 	- The following PSI metrics for each lot: mean, median, variance, and standard deviation.
+- Next, we ran t-tests to compare the distribution means of manufacturing lots in regards to the PSI of suspension coils to the population's mean of 1500.
+ 	- First, we compared all manufactures to the population using one-sample t-test.
+	- Next, we used the subset() argument to compare the mean of each manufacture lot separately to the population's, using one-sample t-test.